HaiBuiDinh/HaiBuiDinh/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about Kotlin and maybe Flutter 🤣
 - ⚡ Fun fact: Before I became an Android developer, I was a hardware/firmware engineer.
 I can programing on STM32 series and Arduino as well as ESP series :D
-- 😄 Hobbies: In the free time, I love to read books and play CSGO and League of Legend game with my friends
+- 😄 Hobbies: In the free time, I love to read books and play CSGO and League of Legend game with my friends and Planting trees

 ### My Github Stats
 ![My Repository Stats](https://github-readme-stats.vercel.app/api?username=HaiBuiDinh&show_icons=true)